SoFiA-Admin/OptiFind/README.md

 # OptiFind

-Python wrapper script for catalogue-based source finding with SoFiA 2
+Python wrapper script for catalogue-based source finding with SoFiA 2.
+Note that the installation of **SoFiA 2** is a prerequisite for OptiFind.
+SoFiA 2 can be obtained from https://github.com/SoFiA-Admin/SoFiA-2.

 ## Usage